Demystifying the Lagrangian of classical mechanics: Conclusion and Outlook

-The rules of quantum mechanics are mostly based on Hamiltonian physics and Poisson brackets which are both continuations of the principle of stationary action.
-A recent and in-depth discussion of an Lagrangian underlying the Schr{\"o}dinger equation can be found in Deriglazov's paper~\cite{Deriglazov}.
+The rules of quantum mechanics are mostly based on Hamiltonian physics and Poisson brackets, both of which are continuations of the principle of stationary action~\cite{Schwabl}.
+A recent and in-depth discussion of a Lagrangian underlying the Schr{\"o}dinger equation can be found in Ref.~\cite{Deriglazov}.